Crews fighting several fires in Central Texas

 Travis County fire

-A brush fire in Travis County flared up again at about 2:20 p.m. near FM 973 and FM 969, according to the Austin Fire Department.
+A brush fire in Travis County, the Blue Bluff Fire, flared up again at about 2:20 p.m.
+Tuesday near FM 973 and FM 969, according to the Austin Fire Department.

+As of the latest update at 10:16 p.m., the fire was 80% contained.
+The Austin Fire Department tweeted at 5:16 p.m. the fire burned about 100 acres.

+The fire department said bulldozers from the Texas A&M Forest Service are working to help contain the fire and are “making good progress.”
+AFD said there are still spot fires on the interior, and crews will stay on the scene overnight and Wednesday.

-Mobile homes in the area have been told to prepare to evacuate, but they have not been evacuated yet.
-FM 973 at FM 969 and Decker is closed due to the fire.
+People living in nearby mobile homes were told earlier to prepare to evacuate, but they have not been evacuated yet.
+FM 973 at FM 969 and Decker are closed due to the fire.

 It’s the same location where a fire happened last week.